jarrodtaylor/jarrodtaylor.github.io/.alternator/readme.md

 [We Ship Software][wss] is a tech agency I run with [Richard][richard].

-We help <mark>growing businesses</mark> build and deliver better software than anything available to their competitors.
+We help growing businesses build and deliver better software than anything available to their competitors.

 Long term, we’ll be partnering with up-and-coming content creators to build, ship, and maintain productized services tailored for their audiences.

 ## Active Projects